Agnostic/VR-Cinema/README.md

-# VR-Cinema for Ooyala Player
+# VR-Cinema for Oculus Rift / Google Cardboard

-This is an experiment to use the native VR support from mozilla and the Ooyala player to watch videos in a virtual cinema.
+This is an experiment to use the native VR support from mozilla and the HTML5 video player to watch videos in a virtual cinema.

 ![](http://i.giphy.com/xTiTnDS3ljJ8V0mTuM.gif)